Skip to Content

 It’s snowing today!
 I realize you probably didn’t need to know that, but hear me out.

 What’s the best dish to serve on a cold, snowy day?
 Beef stew, of course!
-Or maybe a nice bowl of easy tomato basil soup, beef and tomato casserole, or stovetop chili.
+Or maybe a nice bowl of 7 can soup, beef and tomato casserole, hamburger potato casserole, or stovetop chili.

 Today we’re not talking about soup, though.
 We’re talking about this awesome beef stew!